-If you don’t mind the look, consider installing a pedestal sink for saving cost of bathroom remodeling.
-They are more cost effective than other types of sinks and often come in a wide range of sizes and styles that can match any bathroom décor.
+If you don’t mind the look, consider installing a pedestal sink for saving the cost of bathroom remodeling.
+They are more cost-effective than other types of sinks and often come in a wide range of sizes and styles that can match any bathroom décor.

 A pedestal sink takes up less space than a traditional vanity sink and it can be a cost-effective option, especially if you’re working with a small bathroom.

 9. Install a shower stall instead of a bathtub